BASIC INFORMATION

 Prayer Walk is a strategy used worldwide to identify People of Peace—those who welcome you by engaging in conversation, accepting prayer, listening to Scripture, and are willing to share it with others.
 Here are the key steps to follow:

-Seek the Holy Spirit for Guidance: Begin by asking the Holy Spirit for direction on where to go and whom to approach.
+Follow the Holy Spirit's Guidance: Begin by asking the Holy Spirit for direction on where to go and whom to approach.
 Be open and expectant.
 John 4:35

 Target Receptive Groups: Focus on those most likely to respond by looking for individuals in the PIPSY category: Poor, Internationals, Prisoners, Sick, and Youth.
 Also, consider those who have received aid from local ministries, as they may be especially responsive.
 That being said, you can always walk other areas, going door to door.